RickCogley/RCC-Hugo2015/content/post/20151010-first-race-ever-was-over-sand.md

   - Personal
   - Japan
   - Culture
+postsummary: I have been running for a while, so I thought I would run in a race, my first ever.
+I signed up, then later got a pretty big surprise.
+postsvg: icon-origami-fish
 ---

 I have been running for a while, so I thought I would run in a race, my first ever.
 I signed up, then later got a pretty big surprise.